 The MTB-type brake cable uses a disc shaped end.
-The lever will have a fitting in lever for this disc.
-Typically, begin by lining up a slot in the adjusting barrels.
+The lever will have a fitting to receive this disc.
+To insert the cable in the lever, begin by lining up a slot in the adjusting barrels.

 SRAM® levers feed from the inside through the lever body.

-For Shimano® type levers, engage cable end in lever first, the fit into adjusting barrel.
+For Shimano® type levers, first engage cable end in lever, then fit cable into adjusting barrel.

 Dropbar or Road Bike Type Brake Levers